 Table of Contents

-What is Protein, and Why Does Your Body Need It to Build Muscle?
+What is Protein and Why Do You Need It to Build Muscle?

-Protein is one of the three macronutrients that we consume in our diets.
-It is our bodies’ central tool for repairing and rebuilding muscle tissue.
+Protein is one of the three macronutrients we consume in our diets.
+It’s our bodies’ central tool for repairing and rebuilding muscle tissue.
 An ample daily supply of protein is needed to maintain and especially to build muscle.

 When we consume protein, whether it’s a protein shake or a piece of chicken, our bodies break it down into amino acids.
 These amino acids are then used to build new proteins within our bodies.
 Some of these new proteins are ultimately used to repair damaged muscle tissue.

 If we don’t consume enough protein on a daily basis, our bodies will not have enough amino acids to adequately repair damaged muscle fibers.
-This especially impacts building muscle – if our bodies don’t have enough protein, we won’t be able to build bigger and stronger muscles.
+This is especially important when it comes to building muscle – if our bodies don’t have enough protein, we won’t be able to build bigger and stronger muscles.

 Exercise places strain on the muscles, causing serious damage to the fibers within them.
-As a result, increased amino acids are needed to repair and rebuild muscle tissue in individuals that exercise regularly.
+As a result, increased amino acids are needed to repair and rebuild muscle tissue in individuals that train regularly.

-This makes high-protein diets essential for everyone from the elite athlete to the casual gym-goer looking to lose fat or build muscle.
+This makes high-protein diets essential for everyone from the elite athlete to the casual gym-goer looking to lose fat and build muscle.

 How Much Protein Do You Need To Build Muscle?